By signing on to the Rabbinic Cabinet, members commit to the following principles of J Street:

 This means that the members of the Rabbinic Cabinet believe in Jewish self-determination and that the Jewish people have the right to a national home of their own.
 This national home is expressed in the State of Israel which was founded on democratic principles that we also hold dear.
 We also know that Israel has real enemies, and we defend its right to live in security and peace, within internationally recognized boundaries and the moral right to defend itself against its enemies.

-2. The future of Israel depends on achieving a two-state resolution to the conflict with the Palestinian people.
+2. The future of Israel depends on achieving a negotiated resolution to the conflict with the Palestinian people and an end to the ongoing occupation.

 3. Israel’s supporters have not only the right but the obligation to speak out when we think the policies or actions of the Israeli government are hurting Israel’s and the Jewish people’s long-term interests.